 Password Function BIOS administrator password Protects access to Computer Setup.
 NOTE: If features have been enabled to prevent removing the BIOS administrator password, you may not be able to remove it until those features have been disabled.
 DriveLock master password Protects access to the internal hard drive that is protected by DriveLock.
 It is also used to remove DriveLock protection.
+NOTE: For select products, a BIOS administrator password must be set before you can set a DriveLock password.
 DriveLock user password Protects access to the internal hard drive that is protected by DriveLock, and is set under DriveLock Passwords during the enable process.
+NOTE: For select products, a BIOS administrator password must be set before you can set a DriveLock password.